Ameba-AIoT/ameba-iot-docs/ameba/src/sdk_example/sdk_example.rst

 Application Example
 --------------------------------------
 In each folder of application example, there are C source files, header files and :file:`README.txt`.
 You should check for detailed configurations of the example according to :file:`README.txt`.

 .. note::
-   The application examples are shared by all Realtek SoC, so you need to refer to :file:`README.txt` for detailed information of |CHIP_NAME|.
+   The application examples are shared by all Realtek SoC, so you need to refer to :file:`README.txt` for detailed information of different ICs.

 The application examples normally run on KM4.
 The entry function of application example is :func:`app_example()` in :file:`main.c` under ``{SDK}\amebadplus_gcc_project\project_km4\src``.

 Each application example has its own :func:`app_example()`, and :func:`app_example()` in :file:`main.c` will be replaced automatically when the application example is built.

 .. code-block:: c